Estuary: Effects of eutrophication on estuarine animals

 Across all biomes, eutrophication often results in plant death but the impacts do not end there.
 Plant death alters the entire food web structure which can result in the death of animals within the afflicted biome.
 Estuaries are hotspots for biodiversity, containing a majority of commercial fish catch, making the impacts of eutrophication that much greater within estuaries.
 Some specific estuarine animals feel the effects of eutrophication more strongly than others.
 One example is the whitefish species from the European Alps.
 Eutrophication reduced the oxygen levels in their habitats so greatly that whitefish eggs could not survive, causing local extinctions.
-However, some animals, such as carnivorous fish, tend to do well in nutrient poor environments and can benefit from eutrophication.
+However, some animals, such as carnivorous fish, tend to do well in nutrient-enriched environments and can benefit from eutrophication.
 This can be seen in populations of bass or pikes.

 Effects of eutrophication on human activities

 Eutrophication can affect many marine habitats which can lead to economic consequences.
 The commercial fishing industry relies upon estuaries for approximately 68 percent of their catch by value because of the great biodiversity of this ecosystem.
 During an algal bloom, fishermen have noticed a significant increase in the quantity of fish.
 A sudden increase in primary productivity causes spikes in fish populations which leads to more oxygen being utilized.
 It is the continued deoxygenation of the water that then causes a decline in fish populations.
 These effects can begin in estuaries and have a wide effect on the surrounding water bodies.
 In turn, this can decrease fishing industry sales in one area and across the country.
-Production in 2016 from recreational and commercial fishing contributes billions of dollars to the United States’ gross domestic product (GDP).
+Production in 2016 from recreational and commercial fishing contributes billions of dollars to the United States' gross domestic product (GDP).
 A decrease in production within this industry can affect any of the 1.7 million people the fishing industry employs yearly across the United States.